 It’s essential to take out cover well in advance so that you’ve served those waiting periods by the time you start to experience any issues.
 When comparing and purchasing extras health insurance, make sure you confirm your applicable waiting periods.

-No, if you’re moving to a new health fund and you’ve already sat your dental waiting period, you won’t have to wait again for the same treatments and services.
+No, if you’re moving straight from an old to a new health fund and you’ve already sat your dental waiting period, you won’t have to wait again for the same treatments and services.

-However, if you want to claim a treatment or service you weren’t previously covered for – or you want to enjoy higher claiming limits – you’ll have to sit your waiting period from the start.
+However, if you want to claim a treatment or service you weren’t previously covered for – or you want to enjoy higher claiming limits – you’ll have to sit your waiting period from the start for the additional benefits.

 For example, say your previous health insurance policy only covered general dental, you move to a new health fund and find you need to have a crown done.
 In this case, you will have to sit your new health fund’s waiting period for major dental services as you did not previously have the coverage for this service.